 A group supported by the federal Environmental Protection Agency (EPA) plans to release a second draft of an energy efficiency standard for 1U and 2U rack servers this Friday.

-Jonathan Koomey, a professor at Stanford University and staff scientist at the Lawrence Berkeley National Laboratory, said in a presentation at
+Jonathan Koomey, a professor at Stanford University and staff scientist at the Lawrence Berkeley National Laboratory, said in a presentation at Data Center Decisions last week that the protocol should be out on Nov.
+3.

 The group creating the standard includes representatives from major chipmakers and server manufacturers, as well as the Lawrence Berkeley National Lab, Stanford and the Uptime Institute.